 • the child usually returns home for school holidays.

-Example: Emma receives FTB for her son Julian who is studying towards his senior secondary school qualification at a boarding school.
-She pays all the school fees and is informed by the school anytime he is sick.
+Example: Emma receives FTB for their child Julian who is studying towards their senior secondary school qualification at a boarding school.
+Emma pays all the school fees and is informed by the school anytime Julian is sick.
 Julian returns home for school holidays.

 In some circumstances a young person who is living away from home to study may be eligible for YA (see SS Guide 3.2.3.10).